jmsadair/RapidTrader/README.md

 # RapidTrader

-RapidTrader is a low-latency, high-throughput order matching system that is optimised for high frequency trading.
+RapidTrader is a low-latency, high-throughput [order matching system](https://en.wikipedia.org/wiki/Order_matching_system) that is optimised for high frequency trading.
 This system is capable of processing upwards of 2-4 million order insertions per second and offers support for the following order types:
 - Limit
 - Market
 - Stop
 - Trailing Stop

+Be aware that this project is still in developmenmt - bugs are expected and pull requests are welcome.

 ## Requirements
 - Linux or MacOS